erikabarcott/infrakit-instance-profitbricks/README.md

 ## Introduction

-This is an [InfraKit](https://github.com/docker/infrakit) instance plugin for creating and managing ProfitBricks servers.
+This is a [Docker InfraKit](https://github.com/docker/infrakit) instance plugin for creating and managing ProfitBricks servers.

+Docker InfraKit is an open source toolkit which makes infrastructure automation easier by breaking it down into pluggable components.
+These components collaborate to make the infrastructure self-healing, thus ensuring that the infrastructure always matches the original specifications.
+You can read more about Docker Infrakit's history, design, and features on [the official Docker website](https://blog.docker.com/2016/10/introducing-infrakit-an-open-source-toolkit-for-declarative-infrastructure/).

 The plugin development is work in progress.
 Infrakit is also still being developed and is constantly changing.

 ## Usage